 What is Squonking?

-In a nutshell, squonking is where users simply squeeze a small juice bottle within a mod to refill their atties without having to drip or unscrew the top cap.
-Compared to tanks squonk bottles have larger capacities, and since atomizers are used, vapers get to enjoy the full flavor of their e-juice.
+In a nutshell, squonking is where users squeeze a small juice bottle within a mod to refill their atomizer without having to drip or unscrew the top cap.

 How do you use a Squonk Mod?

 Squonking isn’t rocket science.
 However, it does have a slight learning curve.
-Basically, you first fill the squonk bottle with e-juice and pop it back inside the mod.
+You first fill the squonk bottle with e-juice and pop it back inside the mod.

 How hard you squeeze requires practice.